GatorShan/Tragopogon-Methylation-Project/SNP_calling/README.md

 # SNP Calling
 The T. pratensis (2x) genome sequencing reads are mapped to the reference genome of T. dubius (2x) -- SNPs between the two species are then identified.
+The workflow is adapted from the information shown [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).

 ## 1. Mapping
 ### 1.1 Mapping T. pratensis reads to T. dubius reference genome using BWA